Cognigy/Documentation/docs/en/docs/live-agent/inboxes.md

   <figcaption>Inboxes</figcaption>
 </figure>

-Here you can change a lot of settings to adjust to your necessities
+Here you can change a lot of settings to adjust to your necessities.

 >Additional settings like adding collaborators, and additional configuration are also available.
 Be sure to explore and adjust what is best for your case.